gcrnet/gcrnet.github.io/WhatIsThis.md

 A Gemfile describes the gem dependencies required to execute associated Ruby code.
 Place the Gemfile in the root of the directory containing the associated code.

 * Gemfile.lock - <br>
-The Gemfile. lock file is where Bundler records the exact versions that were installed.
+The Gemfile.lock file is where Bundler records the exact versions that were installed.
 This way, when the same library/project is loaded on another machine, running bundle install will look at the Gemfile. ...
 Running different versions on different machines could lead to broken tests, etc.

 * _config.yml - <br>
 The main configuration file for the IQ Server installation is a YAML formatted file called config. yml found in the installation directory.
 The config. yml file typically contains only those configuration options which are rarely changed.